dsorokin/aivika/README.md

   with an ability to resume, suspend and cancel the discontinuous processes;

-* allows working with limited resources (you can define your own behaviour or use the predefined queue strategies);
+* allows working with the resources (you can define your own behaviour or use the predefined queue strategies);

 * allows customizing the queues (you can define your own behaviour